Ma and Pa Kettle a/k/a The Further Adventures of Ma and Pa Kettle (1949)

 So’s Your Aunt Emma! aka Meet the Mob (1942) dir.
 Jean Yarbrough

 w/ Zasu Pitts, Roger Pryor, Warren Hymer, Douglas Fowley, Bud McTaggart

 In movies of the 1930s-40s, anyone could get mixed up with the mob.
 Even Zasu Pitts as “silly old maid” Aunt Emma.
 Emma abandons her spinster sisters to seek out the boxer son of an old beau.
 Mobsters mistake her for notorious Ma Barker, believing she carries a gun in her umbrella.
 Cross her and she’ll call you a “flibbertigibbet”!
 62 minutes.
-Available on DVD, it’s a less than crisp print on DVD from Alpha Video but a must-see for Zasu Pitts fans, all two or three of you.
-A big star in silent comedies, she proved her dramatic worth in Erich von Strohein’s epic Greed (1924).
-Her book of candy recipes, Candy Hits, was published after her death in 1963.
+A less than crisp print is available on DVD from Alpha Video.
+But it’s a must-see for Zasu Pitts fans, all two or three of us.
+A big star in silent comedies, Pitts proved her dramatic worth in Erich von Strohein’s epic Greed (1924).
+In the talkies era, she found her quivery voice limited her to comic supporting roles in delightful films like Dames (1934), Ruggles of Red Gap (1935), a series of RKO shorts paired with Patsy Kelly (early 1930s), Life with Father (1947), and Francis the Talking Mule (1949).
+Her last of over 200 film and TV roles was the switchboard operator in It’s a Mad, Mad, Mad World (1963).
+Her book of candy recipes, Candy Hits, was published posthumously.

 Spider Baby (1968) dir.
 Jack Hill

 written by Jack Hill